Walter Bobbie

-Walter Bobbie (born November 18, 1945) is an American theatre director and actor.
+Walter Bobbie Jr. (born November 18, 1945) is an American theatre director, choreographer, and occasional actor and dancer.
 Bobbie has directed both musicals and plays on Broadway and Off-Broadway, and was the Artistic Director of the New York City Center Encores! concert series.
 He directed the long-running Broadway revival of the musical Chicago.
 His most well-known acting roles were Nicely-Nicely Johnson in the 1992 Broadway revival of Guys and Dolls and Roger in the original Broadway cast of Grease.

 Early life

-Bobbie was born in Scranton, Pennsylvania, and attended the University of Scranton and did graduate work at The Catholic University of America.
+Bobbie was born in Scranton, Pennsylvania.
+Raised in Lincoln Park, New Jersey, he graduated from Boonton High School in 1963. and attended the University of Scranton and did graduate work at The Catholic University of America.
 His family was Polish Roman Catholic, and his father was a coal miner.
+He spoke fluent Polish.

 Bobbie explains what inspired him to work in theater: "My first Broadway show was How to Succeed in Business Without Really Trying, maybe in 1964.
 I came in to New York from college in Pennsylvania for the World's Fair...I remember sitting there — I practically had to be held down in my seat — and I had never seen anything like it.
 That day it was clear to me that I wanted to come back to New York, and theater was what I wanted to do.
 It was transforming."

+Career

 Performer

 As a performer, Bobbie played Roger in the original Broadway production of Grease in 1972.
 He was featured in the 1976 Broadway revival of Going Up and played Lord Oakleigh in the 1987 revival of Anything Goes.
 He also starred on Broadway as Nicely-Nicely Johnson in the 1992 revival of Guys and Dolls, for which he received a Drama Desk Award nomination for Outstanding Featured Actor in a Musical.
 He also was in the Off-Broadway productions of Company as Harry in 1980 and Assassins in 1989.
 Bobbie was in the 1995 concert production of Anyone Can Whistle at Carnegie Hall portraying Comptroller Schub.
 He most recently appeared on Broadway in 2018 in Saint Joan as Peter Cauchon/Bishop of Beauvais.